Pursue a Doctor of Optometry Degree

 • Year 4:

-Clinic Experience: Practice your skills and apply the knowledge you have gained through four externship rotations at a variety of practice settings including at least one at the University Eye Center
+Clinic Experience: Gain hands-on experience through four externship rotations in a variety of practice environments, including a required rotation at the University Eye Center.

 Board Exams: Parts II and III of NBEO